dc25/sysblob.github.io/_posts/2023-08-21-bookstack.md

 comments: true
 ---

-Bookstack is a self-hosted wiki website that makes editing and storing your documentation in an organized and secure fashion fast, efficient, and easy.
+Bookstack is a self-hosted wiki that makes editing and storing your documentation in an organized and secure fashion fast, efficient, and easy.

 Link: [https://www.bookstackapp.com/](https://www.bookstackapp.com/)